-Customs duty payable on particular goods is assessed on the basis of their customs value, which - in addition to their purchase price - includes related transport and other auxiliary costs (e.g., insurance fees and license fees for use of goods).
+Customs duty payable on particular goods is assessed on the basis of their customs value, which is the transaction value - the price actually paid or payable for the goods when sold for export to the customs territory of the EU.
+The customs value of goods includes related transport costs and other auxiliary costs (e.g., insurance fees and license fees for use of goods).
 The customs value does not include the value of imported intangible assets (e.g., software) and imported services (e.g., installation and training).